-Reeling in Your Reader: The Power of Hooks
+Reeling in Your Reader: The Power of Writing Hooks

-Captivating your reader’s attention and submerging them deep inside the story world is one of the universal goals for writers.
+Captivating your reader’s attention and submerging them deep inside the story world is one of the universal goals for writing hooks.
 We want our readers to experience the heart hammering, gasping for breath, sitting at their seat’s edge wondering how in the midnight sky their beloved character is going to escape an impossible conundrum.
-And to […]
+And […]

 The sweetest thing writers can hear is that our readers missed their bedtime because they couldn’t put our book down.
-The words on the page seduce the reader to continue flipping and it’s obvious this engagement begins at the story’s opening and continues.
-So the question I’m exploring today is what openings do we need […]
+The words on the page seduce the reader to continue flipping and it’s obvious this engagement begins at the story’s Writing Openings and continues.
+So the question I’m exploring today is what openings do we […]

 Strong Act Structure Creates Stronger Stories